OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-08.md

 ## 2 Corinthians 8:8

-I am not saying this as a command, but as proving through the earnestness of others the sincerity of your love as well.
+I am not issuing this as a command, but as a means to test the sincerity of your love through the earnestness of others.

 ## 2 Corinthians 8:9